shakacode/react_on_rails_pro/README.md

 the example application:

 [spec/dummy](./spec/dummy/README.md)
-1. Uses a @rails/webpacker standard configuration.
+1. Uses a shakapacker standard configuration.
 1. Has pages that demonstrate:
    1. caching
    2. loadable-components
 1. Has all the basic react_on_rails specs that run against the Node Renderer
 1. Demonstrates using HMR and loadable-components with almost same the example that is present in [loadable-components for SSR](https://github.com/gregberge/loadable-components/tree/main/examples/server-side-rendering)

 See the README.md in those sample apps for more details.

 ## Features